Recycling & Solid Waste Home Page

 The city wide brush pickup this year will take place the week of May 4th.
 This pickup will be completed by city crews and they will pick up brush, branches, and sticks on your normal garbage service day (Monday through Friday).
 Please place your brush on the ground, untied, and without any other materials mixed in on the terrace for pickup.

 Garbage Service General Information

 The City of Waukesha facilitates residential garbage and bulky trash item pick up.
-The service is contracted to a private hauler.
+In 2015, the city began a new contract for this service with Advanced Disposal, including the implementation of automated pickup service for most of the city.
 Residents have pick up Monday through Friday, depending on their location in the city.

-Garbage must be set out on the terrace near the street in neat piles no earlier than noon the day before pick up (5 p.m. in downtown area).
-Bags or cans may be used; the weight of any given bag or can should not exceed 50 pounds.
+Garbage must be set out by 6:30 a.m. on pickup day, but no earlier than 12 noon the day before (5 p.m. in downtown area).
+Most residents have provided garbage carts they must use for set out.
+For those without the provided carts, bags or cans may be used; the weight of any given bag or can should not exceed 50 pounds.

 Recycling Service General Information

 The City of Waukesha is proud to participate in a strong recycling program.
 Per state law and city ordinance, residents, schools, government buildings, public spaces and businesses alike must recycle.